Derby, Western Australia: Climate

 Derby has a hot semi-arid climate (Köppen BSh), with a short, highly variable wet season lasting from late December to March.
 The wet season features hot, humid days and nights and erratic downpours.
 In some years there may be no wet season at all, as occurred in 1923–24 and in 1951–52, but in other years, such as 1999–2000, more than the average annual rainfall has fallen in a month.
 Derby can be affected by severe tropical cyclones.
 The dry season lasts from April to November and features very little rain, warm to hot daytime temperatures, and mild to cool nights.
 Extremes of temperature range from 47.8 C on 17 November 1968 to 5.0 C on 21 July 1965, while the wettest month on record was January 1917, when 803.6 mm of rain fell, including the wettest day, 7 January 1917, when 418.3 mm was recorded.

+Sport and recreation

+Derby hosts a lawn bowling club and Derby Golf Club.